Literacy and English

 The Physical Education curriculum in Primary 4 builds on the broad foundations laid in previous years.
-At this stage the transition from generic skills to recognised mini-games commences, and 'end-of-activity' competitions are popular events.
+The programme consists of gymnastics, dance, swimming, athletics and games.
+The games programme focuses on the development of generic games skills and principles.
+Sport specific lessons in tennis and hockey are introduced.

 Personal and Social Development

-Main resource: We use the Acer resource pack and a variety of discussion and drama activities to explore issues in this area.
+We use a variety of resources, discussion and drama activities to explore issues in this area.

 Religious and Moral Education